 Wearing a Turtleneck with a Separate Jacket & Pants

 Suits aren’t the only way to dress up a turtleneck.
-A sport coat and a pair of trousers are an excellent way to create a laid-back low-key, casual image.
+A sport coat or blazer and a pair of trousers are an excellent way to create a laid-back low-key, casual image.

 Feel free to experiment with a patterned blazer.
 If your pants are solid, that will help ground the look, so your pattern doesn’t overwhelm your turtleneck.